-This may also be an opportunity for innovation in the baby food space that actively works at reducing heavy metal contamination or innovation in technology that can aid detection and reduction in the medium to long term.
+This may also be an opportunity for innovation in the baby food space that actively works at reducing heavy metal contamination or food innovation in technology that can aid detection and reduction in the medium to long term.

-Innovation here could be as simple as avoiding ingredients that tend to absorb high amounts of heavy metals, like rice, carrots, and sweet potatoes, and instead using alternative cereals and vegetables that are easy for young children to digest.
+The innovation here could be as simple as avoiding ingredients that tend to absorb high amounts of heavy metals, like rice, carrots, and sweet potatoes, and instead of using alternative cereals and vegetables that are easy for young children to digest.
 This has the added benefit of exposing children to a wider range of foods, potentially making them less fussy eaters as well as reducing the risk of potential allergies.
 Such innovation could also work out as more affordable options.

 It is vital to act quickly to repair this breach of trust towards the most vulnerable of consumers.

 While you ponder over the technologies that might help with tackling the issue of heavy metals in baby food, do check out our blog on the new uses of fermented food market analysis and technologies in the alternative protein sources space, written by my colleagues Rashmi and Abhijitha.
 Who knows – this might provide the answer to tackling this kind of contamination.